Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

 \subsubsection{Inference: Intervals}

-{The RC model has the potential to be informative about distributions of choice parameters.
+The RC model has the potential to be informative about the distributions of choice parameters.
 However, a key challenge is that a distribution can have a large support.
 (For example, the support of $\beta_{3n}$ is the set $\mathbb{R}$ of real numbers.)
 Many of the parameter values in the support occur with a small probability, so they are likely to be of limited interest.
 One can use the distribution of choice parameters to compute an interval of parameters such that the choice parameter lies in this interval with a large probability.
-For example, one can compute an interval such that the probability that the choice parameter is in this interval is $90$\%.}
+For instance, one can compute an interval such that the probability that the choice parameter is in this interval is $0.9$.

-As an illustration, we construct a 90\% interval for the parameter for time difference.
+As an illustration, we construct such an interval for the parameter for time difference.
 By assumption, the parameter for time difference is distributed normally, so $\beta_{3n}\sim\mathcal{N}(-0.0090,1.3405^{2})$.
 From a direct computation, we obtain $P(-2.278<\beta_{3n}<2.260) \approx 0.9095$.
-Therefore, the time-difference parameter value ranges from $-2.2782$ to $2.260$ {with approximately 90\% probability.} One can also construct intervals of different precisions.
+Therefore, the time-difference parameter value ranges from $-2.2782$ to $2.260$ with a probability of about $0.9$.
+One can also construct intervals of different precisions.